innoq/ml-ops.org/content/phase-zero.md

 Furthermore, we should clarify the *hidden costs* of a machine learning application.

  + How expensive could get the data storage?
+ + Should we purchase external data?
+ + What data assess tools and processes are available to make data accessible from other systems?

 ### ML Task
 After clarifying what data is available, we brainstorm what type of ML should be used.
 Here are some examples of questions that might clarify the ML Task: